 What Happens to Your Body When You Overdose?

-There are many symptoms of overdose that you should be aware of, and you should know that most of them are not attractive.
+You should be aware of many overdose symptoms, and you should know that most of them are not attractive.
 If you overdose, your friends and others around you might see you experience the following:

 - Your heart will start to race, and you might begin sweating.
 You can easily become confused or disoriented, and you may even lose consciousness.

-- Vomiting and diarrhea are common during a drug overdose, and you won’t be able to control it.
-Blood in your vomit or in your stool are signs of life-threatening complications.
+- Vomiting and diarrhea are common during a drug overdose, and you won’t control them.
+Blood in your vomit or your stool are signs of life-threatening complications.

 - You might begin hallucinating.
-You will be seeing things that don’t really exist, and you will be talking about things that do not make sense to those around you.
+You will see things that don’t exist, and you will be talking about things that do not make sense to those around you.

-- You could have seizures, which can result in physical injury — both external and internal.
+- You could have seizures, resulting in physical injury — both external and internal.

 What are the Consequences of Overdose?

-Any type of drug use puts you at risk for overdose.
+Any drug use puts you at risk for overdose.
 In most cases, the overdose is not intentional.
-You may not think that your recreational drug use will lead to overdose, but it can happen quickly and easily.
+You may not think that your recreational drug use will lead to an overdose, but it can happen quickly and easily.
 If you or someone you love is using and abusing drugs and alcohol, the best thing you can do is get help from professionals who can give you the treatment and guidance you need to get on the path toward a better life.
 At Destinations for Teens, we over numerous drug and alcohol treatment programs such as:

 - Overdose Basics, International Overdose Awareness Day, http://www.overdoseday.com/facts-stats/overdose-basics/